 How to deal with separation anxiety as a single mother (cont.)

 DON’T STOP CARING FOR YOUR CHILDREN

 Even if our little ones aren’t with us, it doesn’t mean we stop caring for them.
-Separation anxiety as a single mother can be significantly eased by doing things for your children in preparation for their return.
+Separation anxiety as a single mother can be eased by doing things for your children in preparation for their return.
 Activities such as cooking their favourite biscuits, sorting their room or even shopping for a little surprise for them.
 If your world seems a little empty, maternal pursuits can bring comfort and consolation.

 OPEN THE LINES OF COMMUNICATION

 Depending on your child’s age, keep in touch with them.
 Embrace technology and let them know they can call or message you anytime.
 It doesn’t hurt to send them the odd message or meme.
 Wish them a good time and let them know you’re OK (they may be worried about you).
 Don’t hound them or seem needy.
 Simply keep the airwaves open.
-Just knowing there’s a line of communication could cheer you up.
+Just knowing there’s a line of communication will cheer you up.

 STAY IN THE LOOP IF POSSIBLE

 If you have a reasonable relationship with their dad, find out what your children will be doing while they are with him.
 If they head off into the unknown you can drive yourself mad wondering what they’re up to.
 Perhaps ask him to send you the odd photo.
 Some co-parenting apps allow you to download photos to share between parents.
 It works both ways, so if you take photos for their dad while they’re with you, he’ll be more likely to oblige.

 I hope these suggestions help you to deal with separation as a single mother.
 If you are new to co-parenting, it does get easier in many ways.
 Every situation is different and only you can work out the best way through.